archlinux/arch-rebuild-order/README.md

 ## Usage

-To show the rebilder order of opencolorio
+To show the rebuild order of opencolorio

 ```
 cargo run opencolorio